espressif/ESP8266_MP3_DECODER/README.md

 directly may also work but is not advised: the GPIOs of the ESP are not meant to drive inductive loads directly.

+## About the FreeRTOS SDK used

+The MP3 example is a very memory-sensitive piece of code: the MP3 decoder uses almost all the RAM and the needed buffers for input and output buffering take up the rest: when using no external SPI RAM, only a few bytes of memory are left.
+The SDK libs that come with this example are libraries that have been optimized for memory usage and are known to work.

 ## Technical details on this implementation

 The biggest part of this code consists of a modified version of libmad,